deltaswapio/deltaswap/whitepapers/0005_data_availability.md

 ### Direct P2P connectivity

-libp2p supports a WebRTC transport, which would - in theory - allow web wallets to directly join the guardian gossip network.
+libp2p supports a WebRTC transport, which would - in theory - allow web wallets to directly join the phylax gossip network.
 However, we decided not to pursue this route:

 - libp2p is very complex and it's not clear how well such an approach would scale.
 Debugging any scalability (or other) issue likely requires in-depth libp2p debugging, which we have no experience with.
 In comparison, the challenges that come with a traditional RPC scale-out approach are much better understood.